waffleio/waffleio-weekly/README.md

 Optionally

-- Run `nodemon --exec "bash dev"` to automatically restart the project when changes are made.
+- Run `nodemon start` to automatically restart the project when changes are made.
 - Run `npm test` to run Jest tests in `--watch` mode.

 ### Explanation of Environment Variables